MTV 80s

-MTV 80s is a channel featuring music videos from the 1980s.
-It has a commercial-free schedule.
+MTV 80s was a channel featuring music videos from the 1980s.
+It had a commercial-free schedule.

 History

 Pop-up channel and launch

 From 28 February to 31 March 2020, MTV 80s was broadcast for one month as a themed alternative to its host channel, MTV Classic UK, but was not planned as a full-time replacement.
 From 30 June 2020, until 5 October 2020, VH1 Classic Europe broadcast a block of MTV 80s programming from midnight until midday as a test bed for what would eventually become the permanent replacement to VH1 Classic Europe.